govtech-responsibleai/RabakBench/README.md

 ### 2. Download datasets

-Due to sensitive content, access to the dataset is provided through a gated process:

-- For select reviewers: Private access to the full dataset is granted.
-- For researchers: We support controlled access with terms of use and intent verification, to ensure responsible usage aligned with our goals of improving multilingual AI safety.
-Access the public set [here](https://huggingface.co/datasets/govtech/RabakBench).
+We support controlled access with terms of use and intent verification, to ensure responsible usage aligned with our goals of improving multilingual AI safety.
+Access to the full dataset is not provided to the public, instead, access the public set [here](https://huggingface.co/datasets/govtech/RabakBench).

-Download the 4 datasets and place them in the appropriate folders under the `/data` directory:
+Place the 4 datasets in the appropriate folders under the `/data` directory:

 - `rabakbench_en.csv → /data/en/rabakbench_en.csv`
 - `rabakbench_ms.csv → /data/ms/rabakbench_ms.csv`